mia-mat/ninetales/README.md

 ### Public Commands
 - `/link <minecraft username>` - Link your Discord account to your Minecraft account
 - `/ign <discord user>` - Find out who someone is on Minecraft if you're too shy to ask them directly
+- `/discord <minecraft username>` - Find out who someone is on Discord if you're too shy to ask them directly

 ---